+Wondering how to fertilize pepper plants?
+You’re not alone.
 If you are serious about the quality of your garden’s produce, you know that fertilizing properly is paramount to your success.
 It isn’t difficult, as long as you understand some basic principles.
-Pepper plants, in particular, will respond well to a little extra attention at the beginning of their growth stages.
+Like the fact that your pepper plants will respond well to a little extra attention at the beginning of their growth stages.
 And like most other garden vegetables, they will do a happy dance with some high quality organic compost mixed into the soil.

-Be sure to not set young plants out until the last chance of frost has passed.
-All types of peppers like the weather hot, so keep them indoors or in a cold frame until the time is right.
-Also, make sure to provide a full-sun location for growing all varieties of peppers.
+Don’t set young plants out until the last chance of frost has passed (you can find your average last frost date here.)
+All types of peppers like hot weather, so keep them indoors or in a cold frame until the time is right.
+Also, make sure to provide a full-sun location for pepper, no matter which variety you’re growing.

 If you have grass clippings from an untreated lawn, these not only make a good mulch around the plants but the slow breakdown of the clippings will provide extra nutrients to the soil.
 This is also a wonderful way to maintain control over pesky weeds and to keep moisture in the soil around your plants.